draskolnikova/draskolnikova.github.io/_posts/2016-10-27-subnetting-ipv6-cheatsheet.md

  16   16   16   16   16   16   16   16   -> 128-bit total (from 16-bit x 8 block)
 ```

 > Please keep in mind, IPv6 is a hexadecimal.
-So it the number will start counting from `0` to `f`
+So it will start counting from `0` to `f`
 >
 > Then, in every member in a group(s) have 4-bit address [`0`,`1`,`2`,`3`,`4`,`5`,`6`,`7`,`8`,`9`,`a`,`b`,`c`,`d`,`e`,`f`]